Inflammation – where do I start? Such a broad topic…And it usually results from another health condition.

-Blend all of these oils well in a glass bottle and massage daily into legs, knees or any other aching joints.
+Blend the above-mentioned essential oils in a glass bottle, top up with the carrier oil of your choice and massage daily into legs, knees or any other aching joints.

 I often refrain from using black pepper essential in cases of inflammatory arthritis, because of the fact that this oil warms the skin tissues.
 This could worsen the inflammation.

 3. Essential oil blend for sore, inflamed joints